- Q: What is an intentional genomic alteration in an animal?

 - Claim validation: a demonstration that the IGA achieves its intended effect.

-A: FDA’s approvals, including for IGAs in animals, are published in the Federal Register, codified in the Code of Federal Regulations, and posted on its website at Animal Drugs @ FDA.
+A: FDA’s approvals, including for IGAs in animals, are published in the Federal Register, codified in the Code of Federal Regulations, and posted on its website here.
 Following approvals, FDA will also provide electronic access to a summary of all information (other than confidential business or trade secret information) used in FDA’s decisions as part of the freedom of information summary routinely published upon approval.